 This is a difficult and disruptive time for all of us and children and teens may struggle with many changes happening rapidly that they may not completely understand and have no control over.
+They may be struggling with worries about Covid-19 and it’s impact on their friendships, hobbies, life and learning.
 Although this post focuses on home learning, our priorities should be home over learning.
-Providing love, stability, comfort and reassurance are all vital before we think about supporting lessons, and need to underpin the coming weeks and months.
+Providing love, stability, comfort and reassurance are all vital before we even think about supporting lessons.

 Your child/teen may have questions about why they are off school (and are missing clubs or other activities).
 These may include: